Jayme is a writer and artist from Oklahoma who has survived 9 consecutive years of gardening wins and fails.

-This brilliant butterfly resembles a burst of sunlight, its yellow-orange coloring reminiscent of the black-eyed susans that the adults like to sip.
-They like open, sunny spaces near a water source, and feed on a variety of flowers, such as violets, red clover, black-eyed susans, verbena, thistles, coneflowers, and milkweed.
+This brilliant butterfly resembles a burst of sunlight, its yellow-orange coloring reminiscent of the black-eyed Susans that the adults like to sip.
+They like open, sunny spaces near a water source, and feed on a variety of flowers, such as violets, red clover, black-eyed Susans, verbena, thistles, coneflowers, and milkweed.
 The caterpillars feed only on wild violets.

 Females mate in the early summer months, then hide until it is time to lay their eggs in the late summer and early autumn.
 By this time most of the males have died, only living long enough to enjoy the mating months.

-Red admirals are known not only for their spectacularly colored black-and-red wing pattern, but also for their social demeanor.
+Red admirals are known not only for their spectacularly colored black-and-red wing patterns but also for their social demeanor.
 They are very friendly butterflies that are not afraid of people, occasionally perching on human hands, shoulders, or heads.

-The adult butterflies are attracted to red clover, milkweed, mint and alfalfa.
+The adult butterflies are attracted to red clover, milkweed, mint, and alfalfa.
 They also like rotting fruit and sap.
 They are excellent candidates for butterfly feeders and puddlers.

 Red admirals can be raised at home by capturing a female admiral and enclosing her with a host plant (stinging nettle) for her to lay her eggs on.
 Then you can share the joy of watching the process of a butterfly life-cycle, a wonderful science project for kids and adults alike.

-Boy or Girl?
 Males are very territorial and may be seen circling erratically up to thirty times a day to keep other males out of their mating area.

 Another splashy orange-and-black butterfly, the Painted Lady (and I guess painted gentleman as well) is the most widely known butterfly, inhabiting every continent except Australia and Antarctica.
 They aren't very choosy about where they flutter either; they can be found in woods, meadows, yards, orchards, and vacant lots.

-They have a short life span of only two weeks, and spend this primarily around their favorite flowers: clover and sweet thistle.
-They also enjoy daisies, elms, black-eyed susans, and english plantain.
-The females lay their eggs on thistles, black cherries or hollyhocks, and after the larva hatch they dine on those plants, as well as mallows and sunflowers.
+They have a short life span of only two weeks and spend this primarily around their favorite flowers: clover and sweet thistle.
+They also enjoy daisies, elms, black-eyed Susans, and English plantain.
+The females lay their eggs on thistles, black cherries, or hollyhocks, and after the larva hatch, they dine on those plants, as well as mallows and sunflowers.
 The caterpillars weave silk tents for shelter on the leaves of the plants.